edurelated2021/tds-proj1/README.md

 5. Before coding the scraping program in Python, I aimed to gain experience with GraphQL queries in the context of this project.
 I fine-tuned my queries on a limited dataset (restricting the output to **10 records** to verify the query structure and node relationships).
 The GitHub GraphQL Explorer's IntelliSense feature was particularly helpful in ensuring I used the correct field names.
 It’s important to note that a personal access token (PAT) is required for this tool.
 Once I validated the GraphQL query with limited output, I transferred it into the Python program.

 6. **Testing the First Iteration:** I realized that while the query executed successfully, the program stopped halfway through printing the results to the console.

+## Interesting and surprising facts I found after analyzing the data

+## Actionable recommendation for developers based on data analysis